-6.3 CLASS ATTENDANCE
+6.3.
+CLASS ATTENDANCE

 Academic success is closely associated with regular class attendance and course participation.
-All successful students, whether on campus or online, are expected to be highly self-motivated.
+All successful students, whether on campus or online, are expected to be highly selfmotivated.
 All students are required to participate in courses regularly and are obliged to participate in class activities and complete and submit assignments following their professors' instructions.
-Students taking courses during compressed semester time frames such as minimester and summer sessions should plan to spend significantly more time per week on the course.
+Students taking courses during compressed semester time frames such as mini sessions, summer sessions, and 8-week terms should plan to spend significantly more time per week on the course.
 Responsibility for work missed because of illness or school business is placed upon the student.

-Instructors are required to include in their syllabi the attendance policy for the courses(s) they teach.
+Instructors are required to include in their syllabilithe attendance policy for the courses(s) they teach.
 The college considers excessive absences equal to or greater than 15% of the course's requirements to be excessive.